Big L: Posthumous releases

+On April 16, 2025, rapper Nas announced the Legend Has It seven-album series, including Coleman alongside peer rappers Ghostface Killah, Raekwon, Mobb Deep, De La Soul, and Slick Rick, as well as Nas on his collaboration album with DJ Premier.
+The following day, Coleman's family confirmed his final album with the title, Harlem's Finest: Return of the King, and was released on October 31, 2025.
+They've also stated that various posthumous Big L songs have been removed from streaming services in the past few years due to being unmixed, containing uncleared samples, and producers not being credited.

 Legacy and influence

-Henry Adaso, a music journalist for About.com, called him the twenty-third best MC of 1987 to 2007, claiming "[he was] one of the most auspicious storytellers in hip hop history."
+Henry Adaso, a music journalist for About.com, called him the 23rd-best MC of 1987 to 2007, claiming "[he was] one of the most auspicious storytellers in hip hop history."
 HipHopDX called Coleman "the most underrated lyricist ever".

 Many tributes have been given to Coleman.
 The first was by Lord Finesse and the other members of DITC on March 6, 1999, at the Tramps.
-The Source has done multiple tributes to him: first in July 2000, then in March 2002.
+The Source has done multiple tributes to him: first in July 2000, and then in March 2002.

 XXL also did a tribute to Coleman in March 2003.
 On February 16, 2005, at SOB's restaurant and nightclub in Manhattan, a commemoration was held for him.
 It included special guests such as DITC, Herb McGruff, and Kid Capri.
 All the money earned went to his estate.

 In 2004, Eminem paid tribute to Coleman in the music video for his single "Like Toy Soldiers".
 In an interview with MTV, Jay-Z stated: "We were about to sign him right before he passed away.
 We were about to sign him to Roc-a-Fella.
 It was a done deal…I think he was very talented…I think he had the ability to write big records, and big choruses."
 Rapper Nas also said on MTV, "He scared me to death.
 When I heard that on tape, I was scared to death.
 I said, 'Yo, it's no way I can compete if this is what I gotta compete with.'"

 In 2017, Royce da 5'9" said he believed Coleman would have been a "top 3" rapper all time if he had not been killed so prematurely.
 In 2019, Funkmaster Flex said "People can get mad at me for saying this, but he was the best lyricist at the time.
 He was a better lyricist than Biggie and Jay-Z. He just didn't have the marketing and promotion.
 Let me go on the record and say that.
 It's the truth."
 In 2022, the 140th Street and Lennox Avenue intersection in Harlem was co-named Lamont "Big L" Coleman Way.